phylovi/bito/README.md

 * If you are on linux, install gcc >= 7.5, which is standard in Debian Buster and Ubuntu 18.04
 * If you are on OS X, use a recent version of Xcode and install command line tools

-(Optional) We suggest using the associated conda environment file, which will nicely install relevant dependencies:
+We suggest using [anaconda](https://docs.conda.io/en/latest/miniconda.html) and the associated conda environment file, which will nicely install relevant dependencies:

     conda env create -f environment.yml
     conda activate bito